mkadeline/mkadeline.github.io/_posts/2017-09-19-Dagger-2-Android-Scoping.md

 The Athlete object will require a name, which must be provided to the module so it may provide it to the Athlete.
 This is how we inject primitive etc. dependencies into our injected Objects.

-Now we need to set up the component stucture to provide the dependencies.
+Now we need to set up the component structure to provide the dependencies.
-Firstly, we introduce an AppComponent, to allow for easier inheritence if we were to add additional features:
+Firstly, we introduce an AppComponent, to allow for easier inheritance if we were to add additional features:

 <script src="https://gist.github.com/mkadeline/64c711e67f08849be6927c0e0886dfa7.js"></script>